joshSzep/charades/README.md

 ## **Phase 1: Text-Based Gameplay via SMS**
 ### **Functional Requirements**
-- Players receive a word and must describe it using a target language.
+- Players receive a word from OpenAI API and must describe it using a target language.
 - AI evaluates the correctness of the description.
 - SMS-based interaction using Twilio.
 - Scoring system provides feedback on accuracy.